runxel/kirby3-simpleicons/README.md

  ![License](https://img.shields.io/github/license/runxel/kirby3-simpleicons)

-A plugin for Kirby 3 to get [simple-icons](https://github.com/simple-icons/simple-icons) in Kirbytext.
+A plugin for Kirby 3 to have an easy access to [simple-icons](https://github.com/simple-icons/simple-icons) in Kirbytext.
+This plugin allows you to use almost any major brand icon you'd want, without having to source, optimize, and upload these logos yourself.

 ### Similar plugin